evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 The Audi Q4 50 e-tron has several standard and optional driver assistance systems for better safety and comfort.

-The Audi Q4 50 e-tron has a lane-keeping assistant as a standard system.
+The Audi Q4 50 e-tron has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

-Cruise control is a standard system on the Audi Q4 50 e-tron.
+**Cruise control** is a standard system on the Audi Q4 50 e-tron.
 The cruise control system helps the driver keep a set speed.

-Adaptive cruise control is an optional driver assist system.
+**Adaptive cruise control** is an optional driver assist system.
 The adaptive cruise control system helps the driver keep a set speed and adjust the speed automatically based on traffic.
 Very convenient to have in rush traffic.

 Adaptive Cruise assist is an optional system on the Audi Q4 50 e-tron.
 The adaptive cruise assist supports the driver in accelerating, braking, maintaining speed and distance, and lane guidance.
 As a result, Adaptive Cruise assist can increase driving comfort, especially on long journeys.
 The system recognizes lane markings, side structures, vehicles in adjacent lanes, and several vehicles in front within the framework of system limits.
 From this information, the system derives a virtual driving path that it follows.

-Efficiency assist is a standard system that helps the driver to drive preemptively and save energy.
+**Efficiency assist** is a standard system that helps the driver to drive preemptively and save energy.

-## Transporation capabilities
+## Transportation capabilities

 The cargo capacity in the trunk is 520 liters.
 With the rear seat down, it is 1490 liters.
 On the roof, you can load up to 75kg.
 Max weight is 2720kg, and with the base weight of 2135 kg, you can max load 585 kg, including driver and passenger.
 Some options can increase the base weight and reduce the max loading weight.